-The American College Test (ACT) is required for admission into the joint nursing program for basic and transfer students.
+The American College Test (ACT) or the Scholastic Aptitude Test (SAT) is required for admission into the joint nursing program for basic and transfer students.

 The ACT requirement is a composite score of 22 or higher.
 For students who took the Scholastic Aptitude Test (SAT), they must achieve a score equivalent to an ACT composite score of 22 or higher.